 Collect and utilize valuable information in Google remarketing campaigns;

-Analyze survey results deeply by segmenting visitors by the source of traffic and behaviour.
+Analyze survey results deeply by segmenting visitors by the source of traffic and behavior.

-1. Navigate to the Connect tab of your survey, search for Google Analytics and click on it to move on to the setup:
+1. Navigate to the Connect tab of your Website or in-product survey, search for Google Analytics, and click on it to move on to the setup:

 2. On the next page, click Connect: